Srirangam marriage hall fire: Aftermath

 The funeral of the 42 killed in the fire was performed on 24 January 2004 on the banks of river Kaveri.
-A total of fourteen families attended the funeral.
+Fourteen families attended the funeral.
 The ghat, which had a capacity to accommodate three funerals at a time, was expanded to have more funerals at the same time.
 The bride, Jayashri suffered depression on account of the event.

 The fire is counted as one of four major blazes in the state, along with the Erwadi fire incident on 6 August 2001 that killed 30 mentally challenged people, Brihadeeswarar Temple fire on 7 June 1997 in which 48 people were killed and 2004 Kumbakonam School fire that killed 94 school children.
 The Director of Fire and Rescue Service indicated that the department would conduct minimum safety standard check on all marriage halls in the state.
 Chief Minister Jayalalithaa announced a cash relief of ₹50,000 each to the families of the deceased from the Chief Minister's Relief Fund, ₹40 lakh to people with heavy injuries and ₹6000 to those with minor injuries.